Why You’re Not “Too Much”: How Trauma Lives in the Nervous System

 What if nothing is wrong with you?

 Trauma does not live in your personality.
+Trauma lives in the nervous system.

 How Trauma Lives in the Nervous System

-Your nervous system’s primary job is survival, not logic.
+Your nervous system prioritizes survival, not logic.

 Why “What’s Wrong With Me?”
 Is the Wrong Question